 Currently, the only legal provision in India that acknowledges the historical and structural marginalisation of any disadvantaged group is the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act 1989, where we find a legal recognition of systemic marginalisation that general laws cannot sufficiently address.
 In light of this, it is maybe then through a legal acknowledgement of the wider, gender-unequal system in which crimes against women take place that the laws surrounding women may be strengthened.

-However, the conviction rates under laws protecting women tend to be low, and they are believed by many to be soft laws” without real consequences.
+However, the conviction rates under laws protecting women tend to be low, and they are believed by many to be “soft laws” without real consequences.
 Developing a law that recognises the structural marginalisation of women may either change this attitude or further entrench it.
 Therefore, whether a recognition of this discrimination should be developed through a separate act (as in the case of the scheduled castes and tribes example) or by incorporating it into existing laws – particularly pertaining to speech – that currently isolate and individualise crimes, are questions that need to be considered further.

 When Speech Becomes Illegal

-One could argue that the current provision against hate speech in Indian law is Section 153A of the IPC, which criminalises words, signs or representations that on grounds of religion, race, place of birth, residence, language, caste or community or any other ground whatsoever, [promote] disharmony or feelings of enmity, hatred or ill-will between different religious, racial, language or regional groups or castes or communities”.
+One could argue that the current provision against hate speech in Indian law is Section 153A of the IPC, which criminalises words, signs or representations that on “grounds of religion, race, place of birth, residence, language, caste or community or any other ground whatsoever, [promote] disharmony or feelings of enmity, hatred or ill-will between different religious, racial, language or regional groups or castes or communities”.

 There are three central problems with the law as it is currently structured.
 The first is that the threshold for when speech can be criminalised is unclear.
 In a report to the United Nations, Special Rapporteur Frank La Rue (2012) outlines the thresholds for hate speech: the speech must be of a public nature, present a real and imminent danger, and contain the intention to harm where the harm is obvious.
 It is only when speech crosses these thresholds that it should be criminalised.
-This is in stark contrast to Section 153A, which apart from hatred, includes disharmony or feelings of enmity or ill-will” (emphasis mine), and like Section 66A, results in a legal situation where someone feeling” insulted can result in criminalisation – or censorship – of speech.
+This is in stark contrast to Section 153A, which apart from hatred, includes “disharmony or feelings of enmity or ill-will” (emphasis mine), and like Section 66A, results in a legal situation where someone “feeling” insulted can result in criminalisation – or censorship – of speech.
 Therefore, one way to strengthen the laws around speech in India would be to explicitly adopt internationally-recognised thresholds for hate speech in order to prevent misuse of the law.

 Secondly, while 153A addresses the incitement of hatred based on identity, it fails to account for unequal power relations between different groups.
 The law places all groups – religious, racial, etc – on equal footing, where the slander of an economically powerful majority can be equated with that of a marginalised community or individual.
 But, in order for hate speech laws to effectively curb hate speech rather than foster a culture of censorship, they must clearly also be anti-discrimination laws, where discrimination is understood as the historical and systemic marginalisation of a group of people on the basis of their identity.

 Lastly, 153A only takes into account certain aspects of a person’s identity – excluding, most notably in the context of this discussion, gender.
-The phrase on any other ground whatsoever” could perhaps be used to persecute people for hate speech pertaining to an individual’s identity on a variety of grounds other than those explicitly stipulated.
+The phrase “on any other ground whatsoever” could perhaps be used to persecute people for hate speech pertaining to an individual’s identity on a variety of grounds other than those explicitly stipulated.
 However, there exists no legal precedent for this, and it is unlikely that a case pertaining to gender-based hate speech can be successfully tried under this law.

 Many suggest, however, that hate speech laws across the world should include more aspects of an individual’s identity, extending to gender, sexual orientation and disability.
 A striking example of this is South Africa’s hate speech and harassment law – the Promotion of Equality and Prevention of Unfair Discrimination Act (2000) – which lists the grounds for identity-based discrimination as race, gender, sex, pregnancy, marital status, ethnic or social origin, colour, sexual orientation, age, disability, religion, conscience, belief, culture, language and birth.

-Therefore, perhaps another legal solution to gender-based verbal abuse is to develop a more inclusive hate speech law that takes into account the systematic discrimination of people on the basis of different aspects of their identities, with high and rigorously applied thresholds for what incitement to hatred” means.
+Therefore, perhaps another legal solution to gender-based verbal abuse is to develop a more inclusive hate speech law that takes into account the systematic discrimination of people on the basis of different aspects of their identities, with high and rigorously applied thresholds for what “incitement to hatred” means.

 Looking Forward

-In a wider legal context that seeks to protect” women – most often without taking into account their consent – how can we forge a legal response that truly advances women’s rights?
+In a wider legal context that seeks to “protect” women – most often without taking into account their consent – how can we forge a legal response that truly advances women’s rights?
 It is firstly important to take into account how the representation of women through visual culture has been largely seen as immoral or indecent, and consider whether this framing is more restrictive than it is progressive.
 Furthermore, with the development of a law like Section 66A of the IT Act, which has been used to enforce censorship in the name of women’s rights, it is important to find legal alternatives that allow women to seek recourse without impinging on the freedom of expression.

 In light of this, the possible suggestions this article makes are the use of alternative legal provisions, the development of a broader women’s law that accounts for systemic discrimination, the recognition of gender-based discrimination within existing laws, and the development of rigorous hate speech laws that take into account gender, amongst other aspects of an individual’s identity.
 Rather than providing solutions to an issue that extends to nearly all laws within India that seek to address women’s rights, this article hopes to have provided a starting point for further conversation, debate and discussion around possible legal measures to address the verbal abuse faced by women online.